 - Use a previously trained model: This option allows to choose a model that has been previously trained.
 It also allows to modify some parameters.

 In all but one of this option, the following parameters can be modified:

 - Minimum gene length: in bp, excluding start and stop codons.

 - Minimum score: Putative genes with a score below this value will be ignored.
 The value of a gene score depends on how well the sequence of the gene matches the model.
 It is computed by taking into account how much the sequence is typical of a coding region (as opposed to background noise or the same coding region read in a different frame), of the prevalence of the start codon, and of the presence of a putative ribosomal binding site near the start codon.

 - Open ended sequence: check this option to annotate open-ended sequences, which is particularly useful for annotating small contigs.

 The genetic code to use (default to bacterial).
 This genetic code is used to determine which stop codons should be used and to compute a background distribution for amino-acid usage.

 The tool will output a copy of the input sequence with CDS and Gene annotations.
-It is possible to Save the gene model(s) used for the analysis when the one of the options "Learn one gene model" was selected earlier.
+It is possible to save the gene model(s) used for the analysis when the option "Learn one gene model" was selected earlier.
 This model can then be reused to annotate other input sequences by setting the "Model Training" option to "Use a previously trained model" or "Use a previously trained model and use its default parameters".